drakes/brunch-with-hobbits/README.md

 * [node](https://nodejs.org/)
 * [brunch](http://brunch.io/)

-Additionally, mocha-phantomjs, phantomjs, stylus, and styledocco should be installed globally to make their executables available (for tests and style guide):
+Additionally, phantomjs, stylus, and styledocco should be installed globally to make their executables available (for tests and style guide):

 ```
-npm install -g mocha-phantomjs phantomjs stylus styledocco
+npm install -g phantomjs-prebuilt stylus styledocco
 ```

 ### Create a project with this skeleton